 These techniques have demonstrated success against cancer in numerous clinical studies.

 This process is combined with an extensive surgical procedure during which experienced surgeons systematically destroy visible cancer.

-This allows the chemotherapy bath to target microscopic cancer cells.
-Medical College of Wisconsin surgical oncologists T. Clark Gamblin, MD, MS, and Kiran Turaga, MD, MPH, are experienced HIPEC providers.
+In addition to the surgery, HIPEC allows the chemotherapy bath to target microscopic cancer cells.
+Surgical oncologists Harveshp Mogal, MD; Callisia Clarke, MD; T. Clark Gamblin, MD, MS; and Susan Tsai, MD, MHS, are experienced HIPEC providers.